jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 **Background parameters**

-Current version of Size Distribution can use two functions for background and typically both may be needed.
+Current version of Size Distribution can use two functions for background and often both may be needed - but not always.
+Note, that until 2018 release of Irena v2.66 this tool had only Flat Background.
 The background is subtracted from the data before fitting and in the graphs it is displayed as red dashed line.
 The purpose of next few paragraphs is to get this dashed line to match physically meaningful, defendable, estimate fo scattering which needs to be subtracted from the data.

 Note, that use with slit smeared data is bit complicated here, background is not slit smeared by the code and so it may be bit challenge to use.